Background pattern

 Pregnancy

-If you are pregnant, think you may be pregnant, or could be pregnant, inform your doctor.
+If you are pregnant, think you may be pregnant, or plan to become pregnant, inform your doctor.

 Pemetrexed Prasfarma should be avoided during pregnancy.
 Your doctor will inform you of the possible risks of taking Pemetrexed Prasfarma during pregnancy.
-Women should use effective contraceptive methods during treatment with Pemetrexed Prasfarma.
+Women must use effective contraceptive methods during treatment with Pemetrexed Prasfarma.

 Breastfeeding